Lolwis111/Automata/README.md

 * transitions between states
 * evaluation (test strings for acceptance)
 * export as LaTeX
+  * tikz package is needed to compile the LaTeX
 * export as PNG
 * save/load as/from XML